 Reformation is in many ways an environmental leader, which is why its environmental rating is ‘Great’.
 It uses eco-friendly materials, like Tencel and recycled materials, and some of its products are Bluesign and Oeko-Tex Standard 100 certified.
 The brand also reuses offcuts created during the manufacturing process, reduces its carbon footprint by manufacturing much of its range close to where it is sold, and uses a reputable carbon offset program.

-They also provide a RefScale for each of their garments – breaking down the item’s impact on the environment for you.
-They use recycled paper hangers and minimise the use of packaging with 100% consumer waste materials.
+It provides a RefScale for each of its garments, breaking down the item’s impact on the environment for you, and even uses recycled paper hangers and minimises the use of packaging with 100% consumer waste materials.